Jews of Latvia 1941-1945

 by Marion E. Werle

-The following discussion describes how to use the new Jews of Latvia 1941-1945 website.
+The following discussion describes how to use the Jews of Latvia 1941-1945 website.
 Note that navigation back to the main homepage from any subordinate informational pages is not intuitively obvious: clicking on the University of Latvia logo on the upper left of the screen will return the user to the homepage.
-This is not documented anywhere on the website.

 Below is a partial view of the Jews of Latvia 1941-1945 homepage.

-Once on the Search page (see below) there is a search box with a few sort options, relevance being the default.
-Clicking on the alphabetical listing at the top of the page will display all surnames beginning with a given letter, but typing a name in the search box is preferable.
+There is a list of letters above the search bar, but its use is not recommended.
+Clicking on a letter in the alphabetical listing at the top of the page will display all surnames beginning with a given letter.
+Typing a single name in the search bar is more efficient.

 Entering a surname in the search box, for example, “Minsk,” produces a list of people with the surname, as well as a number of filtering options, each of which can be expanded.